 More about this marker.
 Drive to the west end of Pico Cyn Rd, pay $5 to park at Mentryville, then walk 1.5 miles up the canyon on the paved trail.
 Pico #4 is on the right, before the pavement ends.

 Regarding First Commercial Oil Well In California.
 After producing oil for 114 years, the well shut down in 1990.
 This is California State Historical Landmark No. 516.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Also see . . .
 Pico #4 information and photos.
 Historic oil drilling equipment on display in this area.
 (Submitted on January 31, 2018, by Craig Baker of Sylmar, California.)

 Categories. • Industry & Commerce • Man-Made Features • Parks & Recreational Areas •

 Credits.
-This page was last revised on March 13, 2018.
+This page was last revised on August 28, 2019.
 This page originally submitted on January 31, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 106 times since then.
-Last updated on February 28, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 157 times since then and 43 times this year.
+Last updated on August 27, 2019, by Craig Baker of Sylmar, California.
 Photos: 1, 2. submitted on January 31, 2018, by Craig Baker of Sylmar, California.
 3. submitted on February 28, 2018, by Craig Baker of Sylmar, California.
 4. submitted on January 31, 2018, by Craig Baker of Sylmar, California.
-5, 6. submitted on February 5, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.
+5, 6. submitted on February 5, 2018, by Craig Baker of Sylmar, California. • Bill Pfingsten was the editor who published this page.